marcellintacite/hng-internship-mobile/stage2/README.md

 # Real-time CV Generator with React useContext Hook

 This Expo project allows you to generate a dynamic CV with real-time data updates using the React useContext hook.
 This is a basic template to get you started.
+Here's the link : <a href="https://appetize.io/app/ogdbgygrbebkyjdcirtslsonla?device=pixel4&osVersion=11.0&scale=75">Visit the app </a>
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: